chaanakyaaM/QueryPDF/README.md

 # QueryPDF

-**QueryPDF** is a privacy-focused, terminal-based RAG tool that allows you to interact with PDF documents using natural language, completely offline.
+**QueryPDF** is a local-first, terminal-based RAG tool that allows users to interact with PDF documents using natural language, entirely offline.
 It extracts text from user-specified pages, chunks it intelligently, embeds the content, and stores it in a local vector database.
 Then, using an LLM served by Ollama, it provides accurate, grounded responses to your queries — all without any internet connection.

 ## 🔍 Features